-Citizens through the world have failed to share evenly in the substantial gains associated with international economic integration.
-The international mobility of capital has contributed to this problem by fueling tax competition among countries.
+The substantial gains associated with international economic integration, technological change, and economic growth have rarely been shared evenly, and in recent decades, income inequality has surged in many countries.
+The international mobility of capital contributes to this problem by fueling tax competition among countries.
 Governments have steadily lowered corporate tax rates in an attempt to gain economic activity and tax base at the expense of other countries.
 This dynamic causes workers to shoulder a larger fiscal burden, even as the labor share of income falls and income inequality rises.
 These shifting burdens are not just inequitable; they also interfere with the larger goals of an efficient and well-administered tax system.